Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 We'll lose the "classic" Montessori wood toy shelf look, but gain so much!

-We've ordered the swatch book from the Etsy seller oneoftheflock.
+We've ordered a swatch book from the Etsy seller oneoftheflock.
 Their two-tone felts look woodland-y, and would disguise wear and tear.

 Hayable felt by oneoftheflock